leafo/pgmoon/README.md

-**pgmoon** was originally designed for use in [OpenResty][] to take advantage of the [cosocket api](https://github.com/openresty/lua-nginx-module#ngxsockettcp) to provide asynchronous queries but it also works in the regular any Lua environment where [LuaSocket][], [cqueues][], or [LuaPosix][] is available.
+**pgmoon** was originally designed for use in [OpenResty][] to take advantage of the [cosocket api](https://github.com/openresty/lua-nginx-module#ngxsockettcp) to provide asynchronous queries but it also works in any regular Lua environment where [LuaSocket][], [cqueues][], or [LuaPosix][] is available.

 It's a perfect candidate for running your queries both inside OpenResty's